flexera-public/policy_templates/cost/scheduled_reports/README.md

 Current - Weekly: Total costs during current (incomplete) week.
 Current - Monthly: Total costs during current (incomplete) month.

-We recommend running this policy on a weekly cadence.
+We recommend running this policy on a weekly or monthly cadence.

 _Note 1: The last 3 days of data in the current week or month will contain incomplete data.
 _Note 2: The account you apply the policy to is unimportant as Optima metrics are scoped to the Org._